eoinkelly/notes/elasticsearch/elasticsearch.md

 * uses JSON as the serialization format for documents
 * storing a document in ES is called "indexing the document"
 * A cluster is a group of nodes with the same value of `cluster_name` (you can see this value by visiting in a browser http://localhost:9200/)
-* Provides a Java API has two kinds of clients
+* Provides a Java API which has two kinds of clients
     1. Node client
         * your client joins the cluster as a "non data" node
         * it can forward requests to the node which does have the data
         * uses port 9300 and the native ES transport protocol
-    1. Transport client
+    2. Transport client
         * lighter weight
         * just forwards requests to the cluster
         * uses port 9300 and the native ES transport protocol